-- 4.1 At its meeting on the 19th December 2017 the Authority appointed two Independent Persons.
-The appointment of at least one independent person is required under the Localism Act 2011. - 4.2 In December 2017, for the first time, the Authority decided that it should appoint two Independent Persons, in each case for an initial term of two years with the option to extend the appointment for an additional two years.
-The rationale for this decision was: - 4.3 Whilst it is permitted for the Independent Person to give his or her views in respect of a complaint to both the Authority and the Member complained about, it is possible for a perception of a conflict of interest, or an actual conflict, to arise.
-In either case, appointing at least two Independent Persons ensures this risk is mitigated. - 4.4 The appointment of two Independent Persons would help to ensure succession planning in the event that one of the Independent Persons was unable to complete a full term. - 4.5 Since these appointments were made, there have been no allegations made under the Member Code of Conduct that have required the involvement of the Independent Person.
-However, in light of the best practice point 7 of the CSPL (above), it is proposed that the current appointments be extended until 18 Dec 2021, at which point both individuals would be eligible for reappointment through whatever process the Authority then implements.
+- 4.2 In December 2017, following an open recruitment process, the Authority decided for the first time to appoint two Independent Persons, in each case for an initial term of two years with the option to extend the appointment for an additional two years.
+The rationale for this decision was: - 4.2.1 Whilst it is permitted for the Independent Person to give his or her views in respect of a complaint to both the Authority and the Member complained about, it is possible for a perception of a conflict of interest, or an actual conflict, to arise.
+In either case, appointing at least two Independent Persons ensures this risk is mitigated; and, - 4.2.2 The appointment of two Independent Persons would help to ensure succession planning in the event that one of the Independent Persons was unable to complete a full term. - 4.3 The Authority's current Independent Persons are Steve Cooper and John Donaldson. - 4.4 Since these appointments were made, there have been no allegations made under the Members' Code of Conduct that have required the involvement of the Independent Person.
+However, in January 2019, the Committee on Standards in Public Life (CSPL) issued a report entitled "Local Government Ethical Standards" following a review conducted by the CSPL.
+In its report, the CSPL concluded that it is best practice for local authorities to have access to at least two Independent Persons. - 4.5 In the light of the CSPL best practice finding, it is proposed that the appointments of the Authority's two Independent Persons be extended on the current terms until 18 Dec 2021, at which point both individuals would be eligible for reappointment through whatever process the Authority then implements.
+Both of the Independent Persons have confirmed their willingness for their appointments to be extended.